nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-workflow-tasks.md

 ---

 {{! excerpt}}
-In this tutorial you will learn how to create a custom workflow tasks layout in Studio Designer.
+Learn how to create a custom workflow tasks layout in Studio Designer.
 We'll be using a custom validation workflow template linked to the Contract document type.
 {{! /excerpt}}

 {{#> callout type='info' heading='Nuxeo University'}}